michaelkpfeifer/michaelkpfeifer.github.io/_posts/2023-12-29-creating-non-exisiting-dates.markdown

 programming languages complain when they are told to create dates from invalid input.

-The purpose of this little article is to get an overview of how different programming languages behave when they are asked to create some data structure representing the date 2021-02-31 or the time 2021-02-31 08:00 UTC.
+The purpose of this little article is to see how some programming languages behave when they are asked to create some data structure representing the date 2021-02-31 or the time 2021-02-31 08:00 UTC.
 (I don't want to deal with time zones.)

 I am not an expert in most of the programming languages i will be talking about.
 If you find an error, or if I missed some interesting